 Similarities at first glance

-The steps involved are very similar to what we described in Waterfall project management, but Agile software testingprocesses begin when the project starts.
-The testing plan evolves from the requirements.
-The benefit of experience in this early analysis is the fresh set of eyes that may see and question inconsistencies and variances not identified yet.
+The testing steps involved are very similar to what we described in Waterfall approach, but Agile software testing processes begin when the project starts.
+The testing plan evolves from the requirements (In Agile, these are generally written as user stories), but we don’t need the full set of requirements to be complete before we get started.

-One of our favorite tools on the Lighthouse Technologies team is the ScopeMaster tool for analyzing requirements.
-We bring value to our clients with this tool that can analyze those requirements in as little as four seconds, saving hours and sometimes days of effort and meetings.
+One of our favorite tools on the Lighthouse Technologies team is the ScopeMaster tool for analyzing user stories (or functional requirements).
+We bring value to our clients with this tool because it can analyze those requirements in as little as four seconds, identify dozens of missing and incorrect user stories, and save the team days of effort and meetings.